openeggbert/mind-net/documentation/common/Repetition.md

 ## Session

-**Algorithm:**
+* **int algorithm**
   - 1/2/3/18
+  -
+* **bool notes**
+* **bool questions**

 **Scope:**
-- Full review - all notes
+- Manual review - all notes/questions
-- Due Only review - only notes due for review
+- Due Only review - only notes/questions due for review
-- New Only review - only new notes for review
+- New Only review - only new notes/questions for review
+- Due + New review - both due and new notes/questions for review

 **Filter:**
 - Notes under the current note
-- Date range review - notes created within a date range
+- Date range review - notes/questions created within a date range
 - Tags review - notes with a specific tag
 - Collection review - notes from a specific collection